NeuroValida is a breakthrough drug validation platform

 What is Neurovalida?

-Neurovalida was developed by Professor Mike Dragunow, Professor Richard Faull and Associate Professor Maurice Curtis with a vision of improving drug target validation as a means of accelerating drug development for people suffering from brain disorders.
+Neurovalida was developed by Professor Mike Dragunow, Professor Richard Faull and Professor Maurice Curtis with a vision of improving drug target validation as a means of accelerating drug development for people suffering from brain disorders.
 It is situated in the Centre for Brain Research at the University of Auckland in conjunction with Auckland UniServices, Auckland, New Zealand.

 NeuroValida employs the use of human brain tissue microarray by which we produce slides containing up to 60 regions of interest (or 60 cases) for drug discovery or validation purposes.